 To the National Enterprise Awards 2020

-As a result of winning, Kianda will represent Fingal at the National Enterprise Awards 2020.
-This will take place in the Mansion House in Dublin May.
+As a result of winning, Kianda will represent Fingal at the National Enterprise Awards 2021.
+An initiative of the Local Enterprise Offices (LEOs), the National Enterprise Awards Final will take place virtually on the 11th February.

 Across Ireland, 31 Local Enterprise Office’s nominated their final winner to compete at the National Enterprise Awards.